ismayc/ismayc.github.io/teaching/README.md

 Please review these guidelines when creating it: <https://instructor-support.datacamp.com/courses/course-design/datacamp-course-descriptions>.

-The tidyverse includes a tremendous set of packages that make working with data simple and fast.
-But have you ever tried to put dplyr functions inside functions and been stuck with strange errors or unexpected results?
-Those errors were likely due to tidy evaluation, which requires a little extra work to handle.
-In programming with dplyr in R, you’ll be equipped with strategies for solving these errors via the rlang package.
-You’ll also learn other techniques for programming with dplyr using data from the World Bank and International Monetary Fund to analyze worldwide trends throughout.
-You’ll be a tidyverse function writing ninja by the end of the course!

 The R package ecosystem is immense and can be intimidating to hop into.
 Fear not!
 Developing your own R package is a valuable skill, even if you never work with another collaborator on your code.
 It's also nowhere near as challenging as it used to be with a suite of modern tools at your disposal.
 Creating a package allows you to document your functions to improve their quality, to have a formal structure for your code and analyses, and to allow you to improve your functions while letting tests ensure that you haven't broken previous functionality.
 You'll learn all about these ideas and create your own package along the way in this course!

 > An example from a course analyzing survey data